-If you want to reach your audience emotionally you need to understand what they value and where they come from.
-Different age groups have different emotional needs and interests, so it's important to know who you are writing for when you create content (see also: Social Psychology and Marketing Tactics).
+If you want to reach your audience emotionally, you need to understand what they value and where they come from.
+Different age groups have different emotional needs and interests, so it's important to know who you're writing for when you create content.
 That's why you have to target content to your audience's unique generation.
 What resonates with a Baby Boomer might not be as appealing for a Millennial.

-Some Baby Boomers are now over 60.
 Since so much has changed since the world they came to maturity in, they value stability.
-Some are nostalgic for the world of their childhood and feel that some today don't hold the same values they were raised with (see also: How to Evoke Nostalgia Through Your Written Content).
+Some are nostalgic for the world of their childhood and feel that some generations today don't hold the same values they were raised with.

-To appeal to this generation: Content should reflect traditional values, the importance of family and the continuation of the American dream in a world of uncertainty.
-When your content reflects these values, baby boomers feel secure and optimistic.
+To appeal to this generation: Content should reflect traditional values, the importance of family, and the continuation of the American dream in a world of uncertainty.
+When your content reflects these values, Baby Boomers feel more secure and optimistic.

-Generation X—the boomerang generation—is comprised of people who are now in their 30s and 40s.
-These people were born in the 1960s and 1970s.
+Generation X—the boomerang generation—is comprised of people who were born in the 1960s and 1970s.
 They were raised with the idea that they could be whoever they wanted to be.

-Many Generation X-ers wound up moving back in with their families after their career path didn't work out or were downsized during hard economic times.
-Generation X-ers often have a negative view of the world due both to the impact of political events when they were coming of age, and, many of them were products of divorce and tough economic times.
+Many Generation X-ers wound up moving back in with their families after their career path didn't work out or were downsized during tough economic times.
+Generation X-ers often have a negative view of the world due to the impacts of political events when they were coming of age, and many being the products of divorce and tough economic times.
 They also grew up with rotary dial phones.
 Friends mailed postcards and letters to one another.
 The digital transformation had not yet happened during their formative years.

 To appeal to this generation: Many people of this generation are established in their careers and are parents who want their kids to be successful and proud of themselves.
-Content that stresses the importance of individuals, encourages people to be themselves and inspires pride in standing apart from the crowd will appeal to them.
+Content that stresses the importance of individuals encourages people to be themselves, and inspires pride in standing apart from the crowd will appeal to this generation.

 Generation Y, or the millennial generation, is comprised of people who were born between 1980 and 2000.
-They’ve recently entered, or will soon enter, the workforce.
-They tend to be well-educated, are idealistic and technologically savvy.
-Although some research suggests this generation feels "entitled,” in actuality, Generation Y-ers tend to have a different outlook due to their web-savviness and their need to feel they make a difference.
+They are the younger employees in the workforce.
+They tend to be well-educated, are idealistic, and technologically savvy.
+Although some research suggests this generation feels "entitled,", Generation Y-ers actually tend to have a different outlook due to their web-savviness and their need to feel they make a difference.
 Millennials are comfortable with digital technology and have curiosity about exploring new technology.

 Generation Y is full of people who expect a lot from the world.
 They may be disappointed with the country's status quo and are more likely to be active in politics or social movements.

 Generation Z is all grown up and entering the workforce, college, and universities, and they are paying attention to marketing materials.
 Generation Z is likely to be highly technologically savvy at a young age, and they are known for spending countless hours online.
 In addition, Generation Z is a skeptical generation.
 They are referred to as the loneliest generation and have expressed being highly emotional.
 Members feel that adults have left a mess in the world they will soon inherit and are hyper-sensitive to any attempt to trick or pressure them into buying anything.